rphovley/node-runner/readme.md

 - The hyper-node-volume1 Docker volume is used to persist data for the hyper-node container.
 - The hyper-node container runs the hyper command, which is a custom command provided by the hyper binary located in the /usr/local/bin/ directory.
 - The hyper command is configured using the config command before starting the container.
+- It appears that the nodes do not function well with this method when being run from a raspberry pi